 Granite State College will continue to be the institution of choice for individuals who wish to be part of a teaching and learning environment that actively promotes academic success, personal development, professional growth, and community involvement.

-The Core Values of Granite State CollegeThe mission and vision statements of Granite State College reflect the following core values identified as key elements in successfully meeting the educational need of our learners:
+The Core Values of Granite State CollegeThe mission and vision statements of Granite State College reflect the following core values identified as key elements in successfully meeting the educational needs of our learners:

 Commission on Collegiate Nursing Education (CCNE) Accreditation